priyasingh1501/Lyfe/MEAL_ANALYSIS_README.md

 # 🍽️ Meal Analysis System

-A comprehensive meal tracking and nutritional analysis system built for the Lyfe app, specifically designed for Indian users with intelligent food recommendations and health insights.
+A comprehensive meal tracking and nutritional analysis system built for the Untangle app, specifically designed for Indian users with intelligent food recommendations and health insights.

 ## ✨ Features